peakphp/docs/components/di.md

 });

 $container->bind(Database::class, [
+    // represent the class to instantiate
+    Database::class,
-    Database::class, // represent the class to instantiate DatabaseConfiguration::class // will resolve DatabaseConfiguration::definition and return the same instance of DatabaseConfiguration each time
+    // will resolve DatabaseConfiguration::definition
+    // and return the same instance of DatabaseConfiguration each time DatabaseConfiguration::class

 ]);